Many people don't understand the purpose of flashing yellow arrows on traffic signals. Here are some questions and answers to help you

 -

-If I don't understand the flashing yellow arrow, can't I just look at the circular indications and obey those?
+If I don't understand the flashing yellow arrow, can't I just look at the circular

 NO!!!
 That is dangerous and illegal.

-When a flashing yellow arrow face is installed, it is the only face controlling left turns.
-The circular indications often
+When a flashing yellow arrow face is installed, it is the only face

-show indications that are wrong for the left turn driver to obey.
+left turn driver to obey.

-If you can't learn this simple addition to traffic signals, or drive anywhere signal sequences are different, you do not belong on the road.
+If you can't learn this simple addition to traffic signals, or if you can't drive anywhere

 -